 We are looking for around 4 hours help per day – this is flexible - and might include helping with the horses (mucking out, grooming, changing rugs, feeding, helping to exercise, cleaning tack), dogs and hedgehogs, gardening, housework and help with cooking/washing up, helping with gite change overs, helping with the running of the laminitis charity – basically helping us with whatever we have to do.
 Work with the animals tends to be in the morning and evening, particularly in hot weather.
 Helpers must love animals and nature and be happy around dogs (we have a Gordon Setter and a young spaniel x setter, both rescued and very friendly).
 We are looking for helpers to stay 1 – 3 weeks.

 Rescued pony Dolly is currently with us for long-term rehabilitation, and helpers with experience with horses who might enjoy getting involved with a laminitis rehabilitation case would be particularly welcome.
 Helpers may get the chance to go on visits to local rehabilitation cases too.

 We are trying to improve our French, so French speakers would be welcome.

 We sometimes have a need for specialist skills, such as tree surgery, roofing, plastering or tiling, or need some "muscle", e.g. to help put in fence posts, hang gates or dig out ditches, so please let us know if you can offer particular skills or experience that might be useful on a small farm with a gite.

-Helper accommodation might be in the gite or in the main house, depending on gite bookings (when the gite is let out helpers have the downstairs bedroom with a double and single bed and en-suite shower room, and share kitchen, dining room and lounge with us).
+Helper accommodation might be in the gite or in the main house, depending on gite bookings (when the gite is let out helpers have a downstairs bedroom with a double and single bed and en-suite shower room, and share kitchen, dining room and lounge with us).
 All bedrooms are en-suite with English satellite TV and WiFi broadband.
 All meals are provided, often using our home grown organic fruit and veg – note we are mostly vegetarian but will eat fish – and cooking facilities are available.